 INFORMATION

-• Round-trip fare: Adults (junior high school and older) 4,280 yen, Children (elementary school students and infants) 2,140 yen
+• Round-trip fare: Adults (middle school and above) 4,280 yen, Children (elementary school students and infants) 2,140 yen

-*Group discounts available for 15 or more people.
+*Group discounts available for groups of 15 or more

-Approximately 17 minutes by car from Nihonkai Tohoku Expressway Sakata IC to Sakata Port
+Approximately 17 minutes by car from Sakata IC on the Nihonkai Tohoku Expressway to Sakata Port.

-75 minutes from Sakata Port to liner Tobishi
+75 minutes from Sakata Port to the regular ferry Tobishi.

-*Please note that regular ships may be canceled when the waves are high.
+. *Please note that regular ferries may be canceled when the waves are high.

-*Please note that the regular boat may be canceled when the waves are high.
+*Please note that regular ferries may be canceled when the waves are high

 GOOGLE MAP